 Students who walk or bicycle to school should always obey the traffic lights and Walk/Don't Walk signals.
 Students may lock up bicycles at the bicycle racks near the entrance, but all bicycles must be removed at the end of the school day; no bikes should be left on campus after hours or on weekends.
 The Academy is not responsible for any bicycles or other personal property left on the campus after hours or on weekends.
 The Academy does not provide bus transportation to/from school.

-Students will not be released to leave school with any adult except the parent, or by written permission of the student's parent.
-If another adult will be picking up your student to drive home after school, please file permission with the office through required annual enrollment or re-enrollment documents.
+Students will only be released to leave school early with a custodial adult, or by written permission of the student's legal guardian.
+If another adult will be picking up your student, please file permission with the office through required annual enrollment or re-enrollment documents.